serverpod/relic/doc/site/docs/01-getting-started/03-shelf-vs-relic.md

 }
 ```

-Relic introduces a **context state machine** that explicitly represents the different states a request can be in (new, responded, hijacked, connected), eliminating ambiguity and providing compile-time guarantees.
+Relic introduces a **context state machine** that explicitly represents the different states a request can be in (new, responded, hijacked, connected), making state transitions explicit and providing compile-time guarantees.

 ## Type Safety